 1 1/2 teaspoons peppermint extract

-6 oz (about a cup) semi-sweet chocolate chips ,you could also use dark
+6 ounces (about a cup) semi-sweet or dark chocolate chips

 6 tablespoons real butter (I suggest unsalted just for this step)

-1/2-1 C crushed candy canes (Use Bob’s or Brach’s, I don’t recommend Spanglers)
+1/2-1 cup crushed candy canes (Use Bob’s or Brach’s; I don’t recommend Spangler’s)

 Combine all frosting ingredients and beat until light and fluffy.
 Add extra milk by teaspoonful if you need a little more.
 Spread evenly over cooled/chilled brownies and place back in the fridge to chill again while you do the final step.

-Place chocolate chips and butter in a microwave-safe bowl and cook in 30 second intervals until smooth.
+Place chocolate chips and butter in a microwave-safe bowl and melt in 30 second intervals until smooth.